 Hot bunking is a practice common particularly in the naval armed forces and on submarines where several soldiers share the same bed.
 The bed is still warm from the prior user, hence the term hot bunking.
 When sleeping quarters are limited, as they especially are on submarines, and when staffing is required around the clock, soldiers both work and sleep in shifts.
 This could mean as many as three people share the same bunk on a submarine.

 Due to the overcrowding in many US prisons, there have been some suggestions that it might make sense for prisoners to also work and sleep in shifts.
-This type of hot bunking would provide more bed space, but might be difficult from a security standpoint.
+This type of arrangement would provide more bed space, but might be difficult from a security standpoint.
 An important aspect of guarding prisoners is the dependable nature of their schedules.
 In many prisons, people may spend the majority of their time in cells.
 It is suggested that hot bunking might be best used in minimum-security prisons where prisoners actually hold eight hour daily, or nightly, jobs.